‘Days Of Our Lives’ Spoilers: Is James Lastovic Leaving ‘DOOL’?

 A post shared by James Lastovic (@jameslastovic) on

 James Lastovic was cast as an aged up Joey Johnson in 2015.
-The actor was given a 2-year contract and according to a tweet from his mother, Lucienne Lastovic, the contract was not renewed.
+The actor was given a two-year contract and according to a tweet from his mother, Lucienne Lastovic, the contract was not renewed.
 The tweet appears to have been deleted, but not before That’s Up reported the news.

 “That’s why it’s beyond me that the writers didn’t renew him.”

-It this information is accurate, then that means Lastovic will be the third teen to leave Days Of Our Lives.
+If this information is accurate, then that means Lastovic will be the third teen to leave Days Of Our Lives.
 As fans know, Paige Searcy said farewell and her character, Jade Michaels, was recast.
 Gabrielle Haugh now has the role.
 As previously reported by the Inquisitr, Vivian Jovanni has already said goodbye to Salem.
 Even though Ciara Brady is still seen on television screens, it is because the soap opera films several months in advance.

 Joey Johnson had some interesting storylines on Days Of Our Lives.
-He killed Ava, but his father, Steve “Patch” Johnson (Stephen Nichols) protected his son and took the blame.
+He killed Ava, but his father, Steve “Patch” Johnson (Stephen Nichols), protected his son and took the blame.
 It is something that Joey continues to wrestle with.
 With Steve finding out that his son with Ava is actually alive, how will Tripp (Lucas Adams) handle the news?

 Days Of Our Lives spoilers reveal that the paternity test will show that Tripp is Steve’s son.
 The young man will come to Salem and will have a tense encounter with Joey.
 In a preview for next week, Joey tells Tripp that there is something Steve isn’t telling him.
 Could Joey reveal that he was the one to really kill Ava, not Steve?